sungsushi/vectorisation/README.md

 # Code and data for *Homologous nodes in annotated complex networks*

 ## About:
-This is a repository for all code, analysis and data accompanying the Moon & Ahnert paper available [here](https://arxiv.org/).
+This is a repository for all code, analysis and data accompanying the Moon & Ahnert paper.

 ## Installation:
 - Run: